 The MGM Grand has been a fixture in downtown Detroit since it opened in 1999.
 The on-site BetMGM Sports Lounge was joint-first to open in the state, accepting its first bets on March 11, 2020.
-Online action is just around the corner for this household name.
+Online action took off on January 22, 2021.

 - Michigan Partner: Little River Casino

 Despite lacking a Rivers Casino property of its own in the state, Rush Street Interactive has secured online access in Michigan.
 The company announced its partnership with the appropriately named Little River Casino Resort in June 2020.
-Rush Street will offer both online sports betting and casino games via its premium BetRivers brand.
+Rush Street now offers both online sports betting and casino games via its premium BetRivers brand.